tsol/aos-wd/README.md

 x.
 Cron poll (snippet option to schedule interval)

-x.
-Substitute process ids with known names (even if with dots)
- - make active links to connect to process by Ctrl+click
+x. - make active links to connect to process by Ctrl+click

-x.
-Widget Layout change column width, alter widget height.
- - also remove empty cols
- -

 x.
 Time for each line of console